cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection-cinchy-event-triggered.md

 ### Listener Config

-In order to configure a MongoDB Collection (Cinchy Event Triggered) connection, **a listener must be configured via the Listener Config table with an Event Connector Type of Cinchy CDC.**
+To configure a MongoDB Collection (Cinchy Event Triggered) connection, **a listener must be configured via the Listener Config table with an Event Connector Type of Cinchy CDC.**

 **Review the** [**Cinchy Event Broker/CDC Listener Configuration values here**](cinchy-event-broker-cdc/)**, and then navigate to** [**the Listener Config table** ](../supported-real-time-sync-stream-sources/the-listener-configuration-table.md)**to input a new row.**